Guidance

 Audit trails must be maintained to record all significant actions taken, including:

-• successful and failed database searches
+• Successful and failed database searches, and;

 • the addition to, and deletion of data from lists of VOI.

-There must be provision within the NAS for users to record the reasons and any required authorisation for their actions.
+There must be provision within the NAC for users to record the reasons and any required authorisation for their actions.
 Access to audit trails must also be auditable and restricted to users who require this access as part of their role, as defined within policy.

 The security of all LEA components of the NAC must be managed via an LEA.
 The LEA shall maintain and manage a firewall in accordance with the LEA’s own policy, the Community Code of Connection and Community Security Policy.
 The requirements of the national network connections and GSC as confirmed by the appropriate governance authority in each case.

-8.12.
-Databases
+9.12 Databases

-8.12.1.
 National Database

 LEAs that receive VOI lists and updates from a national VOI list shall ensure that this list is loaded on their mobile system at the first opportunity following receipt of that list or update.

-8.12.2.
 Third Party Databases

 Where data is provided by a third party (e.g. the MIDAS File as provided from the Motor Insurance database), then there must be measures/procedures to ensure that the data is handled consistent with these standards.
 The criteria that must be addressed through these procedures include:

-• provisions must be in place to ensure that only the most up-to-date data set is in use
+• Provisions must be in place to ensure that only the most up-to-date data set is in use.

-• version control and file naming systems must be in place
+• Version control and file naming systems must be in place

-• distribution methods must be in accordance with GSC security requirements
+• Distribution methods must be in accordance with GSC security requirements.

-8.13.
-Lists of Vehicles of Interest
+9.13 Lists of Vehicles of Interest

-8.13.1.
 Vehicle of Interest List Purpose

 Lists of Vehicles of Interest (VOI) may be maintained by LEAs to support intelligence development, operations and investigations.
 The contents of a list of VOI will depend upon the purpose of that list, the format for which is detailed in TSpec.

-8.13.2.
 Vehicle of Interest List Information and Access Controls

 VOI Lists used for monitoring purposes and that do not require an operational response may include the details defined within the Tspec.
 When a VOI List is used to support operational response, sufficient information to ensure an appropriate response must be included.